 Employee engagement is just one small piece of the culture puzzle.
 Only when all the pieces fit together can you understand culture and the actions that need to be taken to drive real change.

 This is why many attempts at culture measurement don’t translate into culture change.
 There’s usually a narrow focus on measurement, rather than a more complete assessment and understanding of culture.
 This often means that any remedial actions, while well-meaning, aren’t addressing the root cause of the issue because they’re based on an incomplete picture.

 As a result, staff think leaders don’t understand what’s really going on, don’t see the point and are much less likely to engage on a continual basis, meaning many culture change programmes fail.

 Our culture analytics platform is uniquely designed to solve these problems.
 Building on the advantages of survey tools, we combine clever people and smart technology to take culture analytics to the next level, focusing on in-depth assessment.

 - Our team consists of leading experts in culture, conduct risk and behavioural science.
 Together they created a survey that’s rooted in FCA regulation and specifically designed to elicit honest, insightful answers.

 - We use pulse checks to provide real-time monitoring, so you can track progress over time.
 This can be targeted towards specific areas of your business to investigate issues while guarding against ‘survey fatigue’.

-- Alongside a survey, Hemisphere pulls live streams of statistical and systems data from across your business, including business communications systems such as Slack and MSTeams.
+- Alongside a survey, intelligent culture analytics pulls live streams of statistical and systems data from across your business, including business communications systems such as Slack and MSTeams.
 This provides real-time continuous data and enables us to compare what your business says it does to what actually happens in real life.

 - Cutting-edge Organisational Network Analysis provides you with a unique view of how your organisation is communicating and sharing information, allowing you to identify key informal influencers and gain insight into how inclusive your culture is.